UW IRB as a Single IRB

 What does HSD charge for single IRB review?

 At this time, in general, HSD does not charge fees for IRB review.
-In some circumstances, for example for very large or complex studies, HSD may request that investigators provide support for the incremental (increased) costs directly attributable to establishing and conducting the sIRB review and oversight for the non-UW participating institutions.
-In these cases, HSD management will work directly with researchers to establish the mechanism for, and the amount of, the support.
+For very large or complex studies, HSD may request that investigators provide support for the incremental (increased) costs directly attributable to establishing and conducting the sIRB review and oversight for the non-UW participating institutions.
+In these cases, HSD management will work directly with researchers to establish the amount of and the mechanism for providing the support.

 Are there any other budget considerations?